tjson/tjson-spec/draft-tjson-spec.md

 The quotation-mark and char pushdowns are described in section 7 of [@!RFC7159].

-TJSON places a maximum length of 4 bytes on <tag>, including the ':' character.
+TJSON places a maximum length of 4 bytes on tag, including the ':' character.

 {backmatter}